zizitizi/my-devops-Roadmap/monitoring/S26monitoring.md

 Agents are independent programs that install on the monitored device to collect data on hardware or software performance data and report it to a management server.
 (SNMP)
 Agentless monitoring uses existing communication protocols to emulate an agent, with many of the same functionalities.
 (SSH, SSL)

-What is the difference between Monitoring Tools and Log Analyzers?!